 Peace lily, or Spathiphyllum, is a common and easy-to-grow houseplant.
 They are not true lilies but in the Arum family and native to tropical Central and South America.
 In the wild, peace lilies are understory plants that grow in moisture rich humus and in partially shaded light.
-Heat, water levels, lighting and disease are potential causes for drooping peace lily plants.
+Heat, water levels, lighting, and disease are potential causes for drooping peace lily plants.
 Once you discover the cause, it is generally easy to revive a wilting peace lily.
-But first you need to put your Sherlock Holmes hat on and investigate the reason a peace lily keeps wilting.
+First you need to put your Sherlock Holmes hat on and investigate the reason a peace lily keeps wilting.

 My Peace Lily Keeps Wilting